Code-Institute-Submissions/GoodNight-Store/README.md

 [Open User Stories](Readme-purpose/user-stories.pdf)

-Taking all this into account, I have combine and set the following visual page requirements:
+# Scope

+## Visual requirements

--   modern, friendly, dreamlike design,
+-   modern, friendly design,
 -   responsiveness,
 -   the color scheme and pictures must be associated with sleeping,
--   first page needs to have main picture, overview of products and promotions,
+-   first page needs to have main picture, overview of main products,
 -   navigation bar needs to contain basket button and categories selectors,
--   products view page needs to display products with image and basic information in columns with quantity of columns dependence of the screen size,
+-   products view page needs to display products with image and basic product information displayed in columns different number dependence of the screen size,
 -   product page needs to display bigger images and detailed information about product,

 I used these requirements to create wireframes.